UtkuBaranKapisiz/Simple_Keylogger/README.md

 # Keylogger

 A simple key and mouse logger with readable output
+> !!!
+Downloading or activating environment is safe and it would not activate the keylogger script.
 # TO DO

 - [ ] Mouse log cleaner